leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-operator/index.md

 As my workflow is heavily CLI based around tmux and neovim I think below image would be helpful going forward to reference on which pane I'll be performing the tasks. ![tmux-panes](1-kadalu-operator.png "tmux-panes")

 - Pane1: Any change to the source code will be performed which will be copied into the container
-- Pane2: Verfiy the state of the cluster and to run any other adhoc commands
+- Pane2: Verify the state of the cluster and to run any other ad hoc commands
 - Pane3: Exec into `kadalu-operator` container running on `operator` pod
-- Pane4: Attach to command prompt of `kadalu-operator` container and make sure not a send any `KeyboardInterrupt` (^C) ever
+- Pane4: Attach to command prompt of `kadalu-operator` container and make sure not to send any `KeyboardInterrupt` (^C) ever

 If you are interested in only knowing about how we can enter into PDB in a container, please refer below and rest of the post talks about various ways leveraging this simple concept to illustrate the workflow that happens in the operator.